hse-project/hse-project.github.io/v2/docs/gs/params.md

-Key-value data in a KVS can either be *pinned* to a particular media class, or *tiered* from the staging media class to the capacity media class as it ages, as determined by the `mclass_policy` value for the KVS:
+Key-value data in a KVS can either be *pinned* to a particular media class, or *tiered* from the staging media class to the capacity media class as it ages, as determined by the `mclass.policy` value for the KVS:

 * `capacity_only` pins all key-value data to the capacity media class
 * `staging_only` pins all key-value data to the staging media class